Katiechiamaka/Global-Superstore-Analysis/README.md

 ### Regional Sales & Profit Margin Across Market
 - Which region generates the highest profit?
 - Which regions are underperforming in profit despite moderate or high sales?
-- Which Region has the highest Profit Margin?
+- Which region has the highest Profit Margin?
 <img width="1546" height="496" alt="Screenshot 2026-02-21 204418" src="https://github.com/user-attachments/assets/ac5f3399-7b73-49ec-9e51-abeb7d04a201" />

 #### Insights